devvyyxyz/Minecraft-resources/README.md

 # Minecraft Resources: Texture Packs, Mods, and Data Packs

-Welcome to the Devvy's Modrinth Repository!
-This repository hosts a collection of Minecraft texture packs, mods, and data packs created by Devvyxyz and published on [Modrinth](https://modrinth.com).
+This repository hosts a collection of Minecraft texture packs, mods, and data packs created and published on [Modrinth](https://modrinth.com).
 These resources are designed to enhance various aspects of the game, from visual improvements to gameplay modifications.

 ## 📂 Contents

-- **Texture Packs** – Modify visuals to enhance your Minecraft experience.
+- **Texture Packs** – Modify visuals of Minecraft.
 - **Mods** – Introduce new mechanics or change gameplay elements.
 - **Data Packs** – Add or alter in-game functionality with custom commands and data-driven features.

 ---

 ## 🎨 Texture Packs

-Explore our collection of texture packs, each tailored to enhance your Minecraft experience.

 ### List of Texture Packs

 - **Gold Title** – Makes the Minecraft title gold.